PARENT EDUCATION classes

 In fiscal year 2014, more than 2000 adults attended our parent education classes.

 For more information on classes, or to register, please call (520) 624-5600, ext.
 309

 Would you like to read what other parents are saying about our parent education classes?

-Classes are funded in part by First Things First, the Child Abuse Prevention License Plate Program, Blue Cross/Blue Shield of Arizona, City of Tucson Human Services Grant Funding, and the Knisely Family Foundation.
+Classes are funded in part by First Things First, the Child Abuse Prevention License Plate Program, and the City of Tucson Human Services Grant Funding.

 In fiscal year 2014, this program served 355 children and 484 families.

 Nurses work with vulnerable first-time mothers to have a healthy pregnancy and delivery and to become a better parent.
 Nurses continue to provide care and counsel to new moms until the baby is 2 years old.

 Casa de los Ninos and the Easter Seals Blake Foundation are the only local providers authorized to offer the Nurse-Family Partnership program in Pima County.
 Nurse-Family Partnership is a national program with strict guidelines and a proven track record for successful outcomes.
 For further information, visit Nurse-Family Partnership.

 This successful program is funded by First Things First and the Arizona Department of Health Services (ADHS) Bureau of Women’s and Children’s Health (BWCH) from the federal Maternal, Infant and Early Childhood Home Visiting Program (MIECHV).

 For a more detailed list of services or to refer someone to this program, please click here.